-It’s a German tradition played out every August or September at the start of the school year: Einschulung (The First Day of School) is a very special event that symbolizes the importance of a child’s formal education.
-The Zuckertüte – a special cone-shaped container that is about three feet tall filled with candy, toys and school supplies – is a gift from the parents to their children so they feel special on this important day.
+The Schultüte is a German tradition that takes place every August or September at the start of the school year.
+Einschulung (the first day of school) is a very special event that symbolizes the importance of a child’s formal education.
+How, then, is it celebrated?
+With a special cone-shaped container, the Schultüte, which is about three feet tall!
+It is filled with candy, toys and school supplies and is given as a gift from the parents to their children.
+The Schultüte makes children feel special on this day instead of anxious!

-The history of the Zuckertuete harks back to the year 1810 in the Germanic regions of Saxonia and Thuringia, where wealthy, privately-schooled children received large cone-shaped bags filled with sweets and toys to celebrate their first day of school.
-It wasn’t until much later that the middle and lower class children were brought in from the fields to begin public school.
-From then on, the practice was mainstreamed and has grown into a time-honored back-to-school routine.
-It wasn’t until 1910 when this handcrafted tradition was compromised.
-Carl August Nestler from Wiesa in Saxonia began to mass-produce the token bags.
-Today more than 700,000 candy bags are sold every year in Germany.
+The history of the Schultüte harkens back to the year 1810 in the Germanic regions of Saxonia and Thuringia.
+Here, wealthy and privately-schooled children received large cone-shaped bags filled with sweets and toys to celebrate their first day of school.
+It wasn’t until much later that the lower class children were given public schooling.
+Then, the practice became mainstream and has since grown into a time-honored back-to-school routine.
+However, in 1910 this handcrafted tradition was compromised.
+Carl August Nestler from Wiesa in Saxony began to mass-produce the token bags.
+Unfortunately the Schultüten are mostly produced by machine today for efficiency’s sake.
+Today, more than 700,000 such bags are sold every year in Germany.

 To surprise American students on their first day of the school year, surprise them with sweets, treats and useful things!
 The cones can be ordered online, but if you want to be creative, craft a Schultüte of your own!
 If you have youngsters, here are some fun things to put in the bags: crayons, erasers, watches, yo-yos, hair ties/clips, gum and stuffed toys.
 And, as is the German tradition, fill the Schultüte up with some authentic German candies such as the following:

 Additionally, for older students, you may want to add some healthy energy and brain foods, such as: